V3n0m1010011010/BloodMoon/README.md

 <br>

 > [!Note]
 > This project is still in development, and more features will be added over time.
 Contributions and feedback are welcome!

+>[!Caution]
+> This firmware is intended for educational and research purposes only.
+I do not take any responsibility for misuse or illegal activities involving this software.